 Organizations need to know their data and funds are protected at all times.
 Partners like Cachet offer a crime bond for this purpose.
 Let's take a closer look at the benefits of this unique offering:

 Companies know data at rest is always at risk, but so are active materials.
 One pressing example is the information and funds transmitted during ACH processing.
 This method of money transfer – specifically for worker payroll – has gained serious traction over the years.
 In fact, 82 percent of American employees are paid using ACH for direct deposit and a large number is very satisfied with this method, according to NACHA.
 Yet, ACH is subject to data breaches just like any other form of information transfer.

 “Cachet offers a $50 million crime bond as ACH insurance for companies.”

-The introduction of a crime bond gives business owners the reassurance they need to entrust in the ACH process Cachet provides a $50 million guarantee to protect companies during incidents involving external or internal hacks.
+The introduction of a crime bond gives business owners the reassurance they need to entrust in the ACH direct deposit process Cachet provides a $50 million guarantee to protect companies during incidents involving external or internal hacks.
 With this support, organizations can improve their trust in their third-party processing provider, and more fully understand the lengths their partner is willing to go to secure their hard-earned money.

 A form of insurance

 Although they’re never planned, problems with moving ACH funds from one account to another do occur.
 Companies want to know their money is covered, however.
 The crime bond acts as a guarantee of just that.
 When the funds are in Cachet’s possession, they are insured.
 The crime bond itself covers any fraudulent activity that may happen during the transmittal.
 As a result, all funds up to a certain amount – $50 million – is safe.
 In other words, Cachet will replace funds lost to security concerns up to a certain amount, as long as the situation took place when Cachet was in possession of the money.